15 Social Justice Quotes That Will Motivate You To Act

-Winona LaDuke’s social justice quote seems simple, but I think that its point is often overlooked.
+Winona LaDuke’s social justice quote seems simple, but its point is often overlooked.
 We forget that we are a community of living beings, and our actions affect everyone around us, big or small.
 When we lose a sense of this, we lose what it means to fight for social justice.

 We’re all in this together.

-11. “We must trust our own thinking.
+11. “We must trust our thinking.
 Trust where we’re going.
 And get the job done.”
 Wilma Mankiller

 Wilma Mankiller was an activist and the first woman elected to serve as principal chief for the Cherokee nation.
 A social worker and advocate for Indigenous rights, Mankiller dedicated her life to social justice.